COVID-19 IMPACTS ON ARTSNB PROGRAMS, INITIATIVES AND ACTIVITIES

 - Eligible expenses include Web-related expenses for up to one year are currently eligible, including web hosting, domain name registration, subscription for videoconference services, etc.

-Note that the upcoming Career Development deadline is officially January 1st, though it is reported to January 11th to account for the holidays.
+Note that the upcoming Career Development deadline is officially May 1st, though since it falls on a Saturday, applications will be received until Monday May 3rd, 2021.
 Applicants planning to apply to this program are strongly encouraged to contact the Program Officer early with any questions they might have.

 Frequently Asked Questions (FAQ)

 - Q: I currently have an artsnb grant that is being affected by the pandemic.
 What should I do?

 A: Grant recipients whose funded projects are currently being affected can contact our Program Officer to discuss project changes and ask any questions they may have: firstname.lastname@example.org 506-440-0037.